 pimd supports pim-sm as well as igmp v2 and v3. pim is vrf aware and can work within the context of vrf's in order to do S,G mrouting.
+Additionally PIM can be used in the EVPN underlay network for optimizing forwarding of overlay BUM traffic.

-3.11.1 Starting and Stopping pimd
+3.12.1 Starting and Stopping pimd